troymessina/ElectronicsLab/chapters/02DCResistors.md

 Using your results, show that $V=IR$ for each resistor within the uncertainty of the experiment.
 ```
 ## Part 3 - Parallel Resistors
 Set up a "parallel" circuit with two resistors in parallel as shown in [](#fig:resistors:parallelR).
 From the colored bands, determine the resistances and set those same resistances and voltages in the PhET simulator.
 Apply the input voltages as shown in [](#tab:resistors:singleR) and measure the currents at the locations indicated in [](#fig:resistors:parallelRImeas).
+These three currents should be different from one another.
+If you have any trouble, use the PhET simulation to help troubleshoot.
 Measure the voltage across each resistor (two voltage measurements).
 ```{figure} ../figures/ch2_resistors/parallelR.svg
 :label: fig:resistors:parallelR
 :width: 50%